Antz: Theatrical

 On December 23, 1997, a teaser trailer for Antz, depicting the opening scene with Z in an ant psychiatrist office, first played in theaters in front of select prints of As Good as It Gets.
-Anticipation was generally high with adult moviegoers rather than families and children.
-Antz premiered at the 1998 Toronto Internation film Film Festival on September 19, 1998, and enter wide release on October 2, 1998.
+Anticipation was generally high with adults rather than families and children.
+Antz premiered at the 1998 Toronto International Film Festival on September 19, 1998, and entered wide release on October 2, 1998.